HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="mobile-year-over-year-core-web-vitals-performance-per-cms.png",
   caption="Mobile year-over-year Core Web Vitals performance per CMS.", description="Bar chart tracking the percentage of mobile websites achieving \"good\" scores across ten major platforms between 2024 and 2025.
-Duda is the top performer with 84% of its sites meeting the benchmarks, followed by TYPO3 CMS at 76% and Wix, which saw a significant jump from 55% to 71%.
-While most platforms showed steady improvement, Weebly was the only CMS to see a slight decline to 48%, and WordPress remains among the lowest-ranked with a pass rate of 44%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1431389142&format=interactive", sheets_gid="12600581", sql_file="TODO.sql", width=600, height=559
+Duda is the top performer with 85% of its sites meeting the benchmarks, followed by TYPO3 CMS at 79% and Wix, which saw a significant jump from 55% to 74%.
+While most platforms showed steady improvement, Weebly was the only CMS to see a slight decline to 47%, and WordPress remains among the lowest-ranked with a pass rate of 45%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1431389142&format=interactive", sheets_gid="12600581", sql_file="core_web_vitals_yoy.sql", width=600, height=559
   )